The Effect of Magnetization on Electron Heating in Low-Density Ultracold Neutral Plasmas: Simulation

 The MD is used in conjunction with the experiment.
 It has several parameters that are matched to the experimental measurements.
 The magnetic field of the MD is matched to the magnetic field of the experimental plasma.
 The MD density is matched to that of the experimental plasma, but the particle number is intentionally reduced to avoid the prohibitively long simulation times that a fully matched system would require.
-The MD results were examined as a function of particle number to confirm that there are no number dependent effects over a range of numbers similar to that used in the experiment.
+The MD results were examined as a function of particle number to confirm that there are no number dependent effects over a range of numbers (10,000 to 60,000 pairs, 30,000 in final results).
 The stray electric fields are simulated in the MD as a constant DC field and tuned such that the percentage of electrons that are extracted in zone 1 is matched in the MD and experiment.
-Any heating the stray field may be providing to the electrons is accounted for in the final temperature\cite{electric_field_heating}.
+Any heating the stray field may be providing to the electrons is accounted for in the final temperature errors\cite{electric_field_heating}.
 The MD extraction field is matched to the experiment extraction field: 13.5 V/m.
 As with the experiment, the majority of the electrons escape from the plasma after the extraction field is applied.
+An electron is considered escaped if it is outside of a radius of 4$\sigma$ from the plasma's center.
 Zone 3 of the experiment is modeled by a 13 $\mathrm{\mu s}$ hold time.
-While this hold time is shorter than in the experiment, it was found through testing that this was long enough to get consistent results from the simulation.
+This is a shorter hold time than the experiment for the sake of simulation efficiency.
+Tests were conducted with respect to hold times and results converged from 13 $\mu$s to full experimental hold time.
+The RF pulse in zone 4 is not explicitly modeled.
+There is evidence that all loosely bound electrons were collected in the experiment (section IV), so by matching the extracted percentage of electrons in zone 2 the Rydberg population in zone 4 was also matched.